Alados5/rac_cycling_weapons/README.md

 # R&C Cycling Weapons Mod

  Ratchet & Clank mod for RaCMAN: Changes weapons randomly after some time, kills or ammo used.

- **The mod is currently only available for Ratchet & Clank 2: Going Commando**

  The mod has 3 separate modes:
  - Time: swap weapons after a set amount of time
  - Kill: swap weapons after killing a specific amount of enemies